Walter Bernstein

 Walter Bernstein (August 20, 1919 – January 23, 2021) was an American screenwriter and film producer who was blacklisted by the Hollywood movie studios in the 1950s because of his views on communism.
 Some of his notable works included The Front (1976), Yanks (1979), and Little Miss Marker (1980).
-He was a recipient of Writers Guild of America Awards including the Ian McLellan Hunter award and the Evelyn F. Burkey award.
+He was a recipient of Writers Guild of America Awards including the Ian McLellan Hunter Award and the Evelyn F. Burkey Award.

 Early life

-Bernstein was born on August 20, 1919, in Brooklyn, New York, to Eastern European immigrants Hannah (née Bistrong) and Louis Bernstein, a teacher.
+Bernstein was born on August 20, 1919, in Brooklyn, New York, to Eastern European Jewish immigrants Hannah (née Bistrong) and Louis Bernstein, a teacher.
 He studied at the Erasmus High School in Flatbush, Brooklyn.
 After graduating from high school, he went on to study a six-month immersive language course at University of Grenoble, where he lived with a French family who were acquaintances of his father.
 It was here that he was exposed first to communist ideas.
 He returned to the United States and attended Dartmouth College, where he gained his first writing job, as a film reviewer for the campus newspaper, and where he joined the Young Communist League.
 He graduated from Dartmouth in 1940.

 In February 1941, Bernstein was drafted into the U.S. Army.
 Eventually attaining the rank of Sergeant, he spent most of World War II as a correspondent on the staff of the Army newspaper Yank, filing dispatches from Iran, Palestine, Egypt, North Africa, Sicily, and Yugoslavia.
 He wrote of his experiences in Palestine in an article titled "War and Palestine".

 Bernstein wrote a number of articles and stories based on his experiences in the Army, some of which originally appeared in The New Yorker.
 These were collected in Keep Your Head Down, his first book, published in 1945.